lmchj/sombrero/README.md

 The procedure to use it is:

-1. Build your problems data base following the `problems2.txt` template.
+1. Build your problems data base following the `problems.txt` template.
 2.

 ## Future work